onap/integration/test/mocks/pnfsimulator/README.md

 Proper config must contain *simulatorParams*, *commonEventHeaderParams* and *pnfRegistrationParams* or notificationParams.

 ###Running simulator
-The recommended way is to checkout PNF Simulator project from ONAP Git repository and use *simulator*.sh script If you copy *simulator.sh* script to another location, keep in mind to copy also *docker-compose.yml* and directories: *config,json_schema and netconf*.
+The recommended way is to checkout PNF Simulator project from ONAP Git repository and use *simulator*.sh script.
+If you copy *simulator.sh* script to another location, keep in mind to copy also *docker-compose.yml* and directories: *config,json_schema and netconf*.
 In order to run simulator, invoke ./simulator.sh start Script downloads if necessary needed Docker images and runs instances of these images.